Encouraging a prospective client to take a desired action is one of the hardest tasks we have as digital marketers.

 And one way to do that is to articulate and define the one big thing that brought them here.

-Then — when you’ve got them nodding— you need to link that empathy with their problem to your brand with a 'transitional call-to-action'.
+Then — when you’ve got them nodding— you need to link that empathy with their problem to your brand with a 'Low Resistance Offer'.

 In summary, the softer call to action that comes before but ultimately leads to your main sales call to action.